 Ten to 30 days later (or even longer), glands may become painfully swollen.
 Different symptoms relate to different sites of infection.

-Over time, the bacteria will cause inflammation, scarring and tissue damage that can have disastrous effects on the area around the genitals and inside the anus.
+Over time, the bacteria will cause inflammation, scarring and tissue damage that can have serious effects on the area around the genitals and inside the anus.
 Haemorrhoid-like growths can develop in the anus and tissue damage can narrow the rectum.
 The genitals can swell dramatically.

 LGV will show up as chlamydia in a penile or anal swab.
 However, it may be missed in the throat because throat swabs for Chlamydia are not standard.
 If a test shows positive for chlamydia, further tests will need to be done to confirm LGV.